 In both the AspectJ and Java groups, all pairs of participants were able to find and correct all three of the faults.
-We analyzed videotapes of the sessions to extract both qualitative and quantitative data elements such as the time taken, the number of builds, and the participant's views.
-We first discuss each data element in isolation, and then correlate and summarize the results.
+We analyzed videotapes of the ninety minute sessions to extract both qualitative and quantitative data elements such as the participant's views, the time taken, the number of builds.4 We first discuss each data element in isolation, and then correlate and summarize the results.